cinchy-co/Documentation/cql/the-basics-of-cql/cinchy-supported-functions/conversion-functions.md

 The target data type.

 `length`\
-An optional integer that specifies the length of the target data type, for data types that allow a user specified length.&#x20;
+An optional integer that specifies the length of the target data type, for data types that allow a user specified length.

 `style`\
 An optional integer expression that specifies how the CONVERT function will translate _expression_.
-For a style value of NULL, NULL is returned. _data\_type_ determines the range.&#x20;
+For a style value of NULL, NULL is returned. _data\_type_ determines the range.

 #### **Converting datetime to character:**